Wavo/challenge.react-arch/README.md

   - bundling is not important
   - tests: good!
   - styling is not important, except insofar as to convey important information (e.g., selection)
+  - Try to handle edge cases as much as possible

 Points awarded for:
   - clean and well encapsulated code
   - control reuse
   - extensibility
-  - clean and idiomatic react/redux
+  - clean and idiomatic react/redu